The Best Restaurants In The West LoopOur favorite places in the neighborhood. Yes, this includes Monteverde.

-Monteverde is serving some of the best Italian food in the city.
+Monteverde has some of the best Italian food in the city.
 Every pasta dish here is fantastic, in particular the cacio e pepe, which is a menu staple.
-But the non-pasta is great, too (try the stuffed cabbage appetizer or the pork shank), and what makes this place even better is that it’s not that expensive.
+But the non-pasta is great, too (try the stuffed cabbage appetizer or the pork shank), and what makes this place even better is that you can buy their fresh pasta, sauces, and pantry items to take home.
 Come here on a date, come here with a group, or come here by yourself.
 You’ll be happy.

 When all else fails, Avec.
 You can never go wrong here, and we encourage you to eat at Avec every now and then to remind yourself how reliably outstanding it is.
 New menu items keep the romance alive and interesting, but it’s the staples like chorizo-stuffed bacon-wrapped dates and the taleggio flatbread that we’ll always come back for.

 People will lose their sh*t whenever the Girl & the Goat group opens a restaurant, and Cabra, a spot on the roof of the Hoxton Hotel, is from that same team.
 The space is bright and plant-filled and has a view of the West Loop skyline, which is a thing that suddenly exists, thanks to all the construction in the area.
 The menu is mainly Peruvian-inspired small plates, and the best things here are the ceviches (the shrimp with leche de tigre and the duck are both standouts), and the crispy pork shank, which might be the opposite of a “small plate” but is a must-order.
 Cabra is a great spot for a fun date night or a group dinner outside.